 The dynamic brake method typically has a lower upfront cost, but heat generated by resistors can increase cost two ways.
 If the resistors are indoors, added cooling capacity may be required for the room.
 Large resistor banks may be kept outside, far from the drive, but this results in more wiring and conduit cost.
 Resistors also need time to cool down after a braking cycle.
-Regen units are rated for continuous use and so are typically a better choice for high duty applications where utility power is used.
+Regen units are rated for continuous use and so are typically a better choice for high duty applications such as cranes and hoists where utility power is used.